WebberZone/top-10/readme.txt

 * New: Turn of tracking for Editors
 * New: Added w.org and github.com to list of allowed sites for timthumb
 * New: Option to add quality settings for thumbnails created by timthumb
+* Modified: Shortcode now accepts all the parameters that `tptn_pop_posts()` can take.
+For a full list of parameters, please check out the FAQ.
+* Modified: Widget initialisation to latest standards
 * Fixed: Localisation initialisation
 * Fixed: Validation for hour and minute settings for the cron job
 * Modified: Reformatted code